Together we’ve examined ways to know that you’re on the edge of a financial cliff.

 While the days of the McMansion are probably behind us (at least temporarily), the mortgage is probably still hanging around.
 Mortgage payments that exceed 30% of your monthly income is a sign you may be getting too close to the edge.

 Followed by too much debt on said car.
-There are few things that can pull you to the edge faster than high interest payments on a depreciating item.
-How much car do you REALLY need?
-Drive any new car one tenth of a mile and guess what?
+There are few things that can pull you to the edge faster than high-interest payments on a depreciating item.
+How many cars do you REALLY need?
+Drive any new car one-tenth of a mile and guess what?
 It’s now a used car.
 Why not start out used and stay away from the edge.

 If money is already tight, don’t let the education you’ve already paid for via property taxes fall by the wayside while you spend twice that same amount on a private education.
 It’s an emotional issue – I know first hand.